Self-consistent neutron stars in a class of massive vector-tensor gravity: Equilibrium configurations and moments of inertia

 This allows us to provide a more comprehensive assessment of the effects of the non-minimal coupling term and the potential on stellar configurations with different central densities.
 It is evident that even when the parameter $\ell$ is as small as $\mathcal{O}(10^{-10})$, the mass and radius of neutron stars can still undergo significant modifications.
 Compared with the GR case, neutron stars exhibit smaller masses and radii at low central densities, while larger masses and radii are obtained in the high-central-density regime.
-Moreover, this effect becomes more pronounced for smaller values of the potential mass parameter $\alpha$.
-This behavior is similar to that observed in non-minimally coupled massive scalar-tensor gravity~\cite{Yazadjiev:2014cza,Liu:2024wvw,Li:2025gna,Yazadjiev:2016pcb,Staykov:2014mwa}.
+Overall, larger values of the vector-field mass parameter $\alpha$ drive the stellar macroscopic properties closer to the GR limit, whereas smaller values lead to more significant deviations from GR, approaching the behavior of the corresponding massless theory.
+This deviation from GR becomes increasingly pronounced as $\alpha$ decreases.
+Interestingly, the impact of the deviation depends on the central density: compared with GR, low-central-density neutron stars tend to exhibit smaller masses and radii, while high-central-density configurations can attain larger masses and radii.
+This qualitative trend is similar to that found in non-minimally coupled massive scalar-tensor gravity~\cite{Yazadjiev:2014cza,Liu:2024wvw,Li:2025gna,Yazadjiev:2016pcb,Staykov:2018hhc,Staykov:2014mwa}.

 Finally, we discuss the effects of the non-minimal coupling term and the potential on the rotational properties of neutron stars, which can be characterized by the moment of inertia $I$ in the slow-rotation approximation, as given by Eq.~(\ref{moi}).
 Figure~\ref{fig:IMrelation} presents the $I-M$ relation for the neutron stars obtained previously.